-- 1. Read and write code in a non-C++ language (Java)

-- 2. Design, implement, test, and debug programs written in Java.

-- 3. Describe the concepts of inheritance and polymorphism and incorporate them into Java programs.

-- 4. Describe the semantics of exception handling in Java, and use it to write reliable Java code.

-- 5. Read and write Java programs that use persistence (serializable objects).

-- 6. Read and write Java programs that use threads to implement concurrency.

-- 7. Read, design, and draw the following models using the Unified Modeling Language (UML):

-- Use case diagrams

-- Class diagrams

-- Sequence diagrams

-- Activity diagrams

-- State diagrams

-- 8. Use GRASP (General Responsibility Assignment Software Patterns) to determine what attributes and operations should go in each class in a UML class diagram.

-- 9. Write Java code that implements the designs specified by UML diagrams.

-- 10. Describe the following Design Patterns and create UML designs using them, and implement the designs in Java programs.

-- Adapter

-- Strategy

-- Abstract Factory

-- Command

-- Composite

-- Observer

-- Proxy

-- Facade

-- Bridge

-11. Determine the proper design pattern for a given problem.

-12. Use Refactoring to improve the maintainability of Java programs

-13. Use JUnit to perform unit testing on Java code.

-14. Use Javadoc to specify the interface (API) of Java objects.
+- 1. Read and write code in a non-C++ language (Java) - 2.
+Design, implement, test, and debug programs written in Java. - 3.
+Describe the concepts of inheritance and polymorphism and incorporate them into Java programs. - 4.
+Describe the semantics of exception handling in Java, and use it to write reliable Java code. - 5.
+Read and write Java programs that use threads to implement concurrency. - 6.
+Read, design, and draw the following models using the Unified Modeling Language (UML): - · Use case diagrams - Class diagrams - Sequence diagrams - State diagrams - 7.
+Use GRASP (General Responsibility Assignment Software Patterns) to determine what attributes and operations should go in each class in a UML class diagram. - 8.
+Write Java code that implements the designs specified by UML diagrams. - 9.
+Describe the following Design Patterns and create UML designs using them, and implement the designs in Java programs. - Adapter - Strategy - Decorator - Command - Composite - Observer - Iterator - Facade - 10.
+Determine the proper design pattern for a given problem. - 11.
+Use Refactoring to improve the maintainability of Java programs - 12.
+Use JUnit to perform unit testing on Java code. - 13.
+Use Javadoc to specify the interface (API) of Java objects.